 - Serve with Milo powder sprinkled on the top before removing the tin.

 The power breakfast perfect for a lazy weekend, Milo pancakes are here.
-Whether you match these decadent pieces with yogurt and fruits or a side-salad, they are a great item to kick-start your day.
+Whether you match these decadent pieces with yogurt and fruits or a salad, they are a great way to kick-start your day.
 Good Thinking Ivy! has a quick recipe that anyone can whip up with ease!

 Recipe by Good Thinking Ivy!

 - Add Milo powder into the pancake flour and mix well.

 - Optional: for additional sweetness, add corn syrup or granulated white sugar.